 The U.S. Department of Education releases official cohort default rates once per year.
-The FY 2011 official 3-year cohort default rates were delivered to both domestic and foreign schools on September 22, 2014, electronically via the eCDR process.
+The FY 2017 official cohort default rates were delivered to both domestic and foreign schools on September 28, 2020, electronically via the eCDR process.
 All schools must enroll in eCDR to receive cohort default rate notification.
 Schools may check their eCDR enrollment online or by calling CPS/SAIG Technical Support at 800-330-5947.

-Secretary Duncan announced that the FY 2011 3-year national cohort default rate is 13.7 percent.
-The Department also released a summary of the FY 2011 official 3-year cohort default rates by state and by institution type.
-We are also providing a briefing on the national default rates.
+The FY 2017 national cohort default rate is 9.7 percent.
+The Department released a summary of the FY 2017 official cohort default rates by institution type.

 Important Note: Some schools have a small number of borrowers entering repayment.
 At other schools only a small portion of the student body takes out student loans.
 In such cases, the cohort default rate should be interpreted with caution as these rates may not be reflective of the entire school population.